kguilly/Project1/README.md

 This is the first attempt at making a repository for OS project 1

 ###############
-# This is not the correct repo for my finished OS Project 1
+# this is the correct repo for my OS Project 1.
+# all tasks have their own files but are called from main